nataliarusu/palette/README.md

 - you can save palette to localStorage

 Using the palette you can generate palettes
--Split Complementary colour rules
+- Split Complementary colour rules
--Tradic colour rules
+- Tradic colour rules
--Complementary colour rules
+- Complementary colour rules
--Random
+- Random
--Enter your own main colour and generate palette using all/any rules above
+- Enter your own main colour and generate palette using all/any rules above